turingschool/critical-challenges/plans/rachel-teamwork-collaboration-advocacy.markdown

 * Was this someone’s challenge before you?
 Why did they stop doing it or how did we make progress without addressing it?

 Gear Up is somewhat related.
+I think that Gear Up is a good way to address issues larger than Turing and interpersonal interactions at Turing, but since it's the entire school at one time, there's less accountability and time to address individual things.

 ## The Present